mgiesen/offline-whisper/README.md

 ## Features

-- Local deployment of OpenAI's Whisper model (large preselected)
+- Local deployment of OpenAI's Whisper model
 - Web interface for audio file uploads
 - Browser-based audio recording (localhost only)
+- Language selection directly in the web interface
+- Configurable Whisper model size (requires Docker-Build)
 - Docker containerization for easy deployment
-- Configurable target language for transcription
 - No data persistence - all audio files and transcriptions are deleted after processing

 ## Usage

 ### For End Users

 If you simply want to use the application without modifying the code, you can run the pre-built Docker image.
-Note that the current pre-built version is configured to transcribe German input and utilize the `large` model.

 1. **Pull the Docker image**